Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: EWS Datasets and Tasks

 \section{EWS Datasets and Tasks}

-We construct two datasets using the Economy Watcher Survey (EWS), which has been conducted monthly since 2000, including texts and assessments related to economic trends.
-The datasets are related to the current and future economic assessments, respectively.
-In the following sections, after describing the EWS, we explain the methods for obtaining, filtering, splitting, and automatically updating the EWS datasets.
-From the constructed datasets, we develop three sentence classification tasks including sentiment analysis.
+We develop two datasets using the Economy Watcher Survey (EWS), which includes texts and assessments of economic trends.
+These datasets are related to current and future economic assessments.
+The examples of these datasets are shown in Table~\ref{tab:example}.
+In the following sections, after describing the EWS, we explain the methods for obtaining, filtering, splitting, and automatically updating EWS datasets.
+From these datasets, we develop datasets for three sentence classification tasks, including sentiment analysis.